A rapid rise in prototyping productivity and quality thanks to Roland DG

-The printing process for this provided a real test for the Roland printer/cutter, which it passed with flying colours.
-In all, a total of five passes were undertaken: firstly a white layer of ink under certain parts of the design, followed by a CMYK pass, one pass of matt varnish and two differing levels of gloss varnish to create a varied emboss effect.
+The printing process for this provided a real test for the Roland DG printer/cutter, which it passed with flying colors.
+In all, a total of five passes were undertaken: firstly a white layer of ink under certain parts of the design, followed by a CMYK pass, one pass of matte varnish and two differing levels of gloss varnish to create a varied emboss effect.

-With the crackers, and in a lot of International Greetings’ subsequent work, the VersaUV LEC-540’s colour management capabilities came to the fore.
-Previously the company used foils and thermal transfers produced on different substrates on different devices, which led to inconsistency of colour on prototypes.
-Now, with a single device for all their prototyping work, they have greater control over colour and clients continually remark on the improved quality of proofs they are now provided with.
+With the crackers, and in a lot of International Greetings' subsequent work, the VersaUV LEC-540's color management capabilities came to the fore.
+Previously the company used foils and thermal transfers produced on different substrates on different devices, which led to inconsistency of color on prototypes.
+Now, with a single device for all their prototyping work, they have greater control over color and clients continually remark on the improved quality of proofs they are now provided with.

 Dion and International Greetings would not hesitate to recommend the VersaUV LEC-540 to other creative agencies and, just one year on, is considering installing another to relieve the pressure on the massively over-subscribed printer.